• Advice center

 See if you qualify

 If you got injured or sick at work, you’re not alone.
-Private companies in the United States reported 2.6 million workplace injuries and illnesses in 2021.
-State workers’ compensation programs offer support to you and other injured workers by paying for medical expenses and sending weekly payments when you’re out of work recovering.
+Private companies in the United States reported 2.8 million workplace injuries last year.1 State workers’ comp insurance can provide payment for lost wages and medical bills, but you may also receive a lump-sum settlement offer instead of regular benefits.

 What is a worker’s comp settlement?

-A workers’ comp settlement is an offer from your employer’s insurance company to pay you a set amount of money instead of regular medical and wage benefits.
+A settlement is an offer from the workers' comp insurance company to pay you a set amount of money instead of regular medical and wage benefits.
 A settlement is usually one lump-sum payment, but you may also have the option for a structured payment plan.
+When you agree to a settlement, your workers' comp claim is closed and you receive the settlement in their place.

 When will workers’ comp offer a settlement?

 You can receive a settlement offer at any point in the process, but settlements commonly happen around the time you reach maximum medical improvement (MMI).
-At this stage, you and the insurer will have a better idea of how much more medical care you’ll receive, how much it would cost, and whether you could need long-term benefit payments.
+At this stage, you and the insurer have a better idea of whether you could need long-term benefit payments, how much more medical care you’ll receive, and how much treatment will cost.

 Another factor that can impact when you get a settlement is the time of year.
 Some insurance companies (or even workers’ comp lawyers) will push to settle before the end of the calendar year in order to get the settlement contract on their books for the upcoming tax season.